ahinzmann/cmgtools-lite/README.md

 # Make inputs to 3D fit #

 The `makeInputs.py` script allows to create all the simulation templates, normalizations and data inputs.
 To run on a single year use `-p "year"`, to run on more years separate them with a coma.
 Except for signals, when running on Run2, use the batch submission and the option `--sendjobs False` to merge the batch jobs.
-In the script it is possible to select on which analysis category to run with the option `-c`.
+In the script it is possible to select on which analysis category(*) to run with the option `-c`.
 By default the script runs on the 5 main ggDY categories.
 If the option `--vbf` is used the VBF version of the categories specified with `-c` are also produced.
-In general use `--vbf` to produce the normalizations also for VBF categories and not for making templates.
+In general, use `--vbf` to produce the normalizations also for VBF categories and not for making templates.
 The option `--vv` runs on VV categories without veto on VH.

+(*) This specific analysis has 10 categories.
+First events are divided in two orthogonal subtagories depending on the resonance production mode: Vector Bososn Fusion (VBF) vs gluon-gluon fusion (ggF) and Drell-Yan.
+These two categories are then subdivided into 5 tagging categories depending on the type (W/Z->qq or H/Z->bb) and the purity of the tagging.
+The 5 tagging categories are: VH HPHP, VV HPHP, VH LPHP, VH HPLP, VV HPLP.

 ## 1. Make the normalizations ##
  * QCD (in batch it will automatically produce pythia, madgraph and herwig)